aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/pivot-chart/_index.md

 To create a pivot table using Aspose.Cells for JavaScript via C++:

 1. Add some data to a worksheet using a Cell object's `putValue` method.
 You can also use a template file already filled with data.
 The data will be used as the pivot table's data source.
-1. Add a pivot table to the worksheet by calling the `add` method of the `PivotTables` collection.
+2. Add a pivot table to the worksheet by calling the `add` method of the `PivotTables` collection.
-1. Access the new PivotTable object from the `PivotTables` collection by passing its index.
-Use any of the pivot table objects encapsulated in the PivotTable object to manage the table.
+3. Access the new PivotTable object from the `PivotTables` collection by passing its index.
+Use any of the pivot‑table objects encapsulated in the PivotTable object to manage the table.

 Code examples are given below.